 Some of these indicators will also be available as map layers, or via an application programming interface (API).
 Climate For Development Climate For Development is a map-based micro-site that illustrates the links between climate change and development.
 Learn more ...
 Open Climate Data The World Bank provides free and open access to a comprehensive set of data about development in countries around the globe, together with other datasets cited in the data catalog.
 Learn more ...
 Open Data Topic page Data cover climate systems, exposure to climate impacts, resilience, greenhouse gas emissions, and energy use.
 Climate Monitoring.
 Milutin Milanković.
 Life Early life House in Dalj where Milanković was born Milutin Milanković was born in the village of Dalj, a settlement on the banks of the Danube in what was then part of Austro-Hungarian Empire (and is now part of Croatia).

 Milutin and his twin sister were the oldest of seven children.
-Their father was a merchant, landlord, and local politician who died when Milutin was eight; his mother, grandmother, and an uncle then raised the children.
 In October 1896, at the age of seventeen, he moved to Vienna to study Civil Engineering at the Vienna University of Technology and graduated in 1902 with the best marks.
-Middle years Construction engineering James Burke "After the Warming" Part 1 of 2 "The Fatal Flower" James Burke "After the Warming" Part 2 of 2 "Secret Of The Deep Ocean"
+Middle years Construction engineering At the beginning of 1905, Milanković took up practical work and joined the firm of Adolf Baron Pittel Betonbau-Unternehmung in Vienna.
+Milanković continued to practice civil engineering in Vienna until 1 October 1909 when he was offered the chair of applied mathematics (rational, celestial mechanics, and theoretical physics) at the University of Belgrade.
+Planet's insolation His wife went to Vienna to talk to Emanuel Czuber, who was his mentor and a good friend.
+James Burke "After the Warming" Part 1 of 2 "The Fatal Flower" James Burke "After the Warming" Part 2 of 2 "Secret Of The Deep Ocean"